coreinfrastructure/best-practices-badge/doc/security.md

    (indeed, they're thrown away once autofill completes; caching may keep them, but that simply allows re-reading of data already acquired).
-   The files aren't put into a filesystem, so there's no opportunity for executable code to put into the filesystem this way.
+   The files aren't put into a filesystem, so there's no opportunity for executable code to be put into the filesystem this way.
    There is no arbitrary file downloading capability, and private files (e.g., with keys) are not in the docroot.
 5. *Intranet and Admin Security.*